The UX Toolbox - Accessibility

 The final part of the inclusive approach to accessibility is to ensure that teams have the knowledge and skills to create accessible products and services from the outset, rather than relying on an ongoing build > audit > test > fix cycle.

-When delivering this type of training we recognise that the responsibility does not sit solely with one group.
-We therefore offer training courses and mentoring programs aimed at various internal audiences, including managers, designers, developers and testers.
+When delivering accessibility training we recognise that the responsibility sit across the organisation.
+We therefore offer training courses and mentoring programs aimed at various internal audiences, including managers, designers, developers and testers and UX researchers

 What next?